-"NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators "NI 71-102" National Instrument 71-102 - Continuous Disclosure and Other Exemptions Relating to Foreign Issuers of the Canadian Securities Administrators "Northern Superior" Northern Superior Resources Inc. (TSX-V: SUP).
-"Option Plan" an employee and consultant stock option plan approved by Shareholders on November 28, 2013.
+"NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators.
+"NI 71-102" National Instrument 71-102 - Continuous Disclosure and Ot Exemptions Relating to Foreign Issuers of the Canadian Securi Administrators.
+"Northern Superior" Northern Superior Resources Inc. (TSX-V: SUP).
+"Option Plan" an employee and consultant stock option plan approved by Shareholders on November 28, 2017.
 "Performance Rights" a right to be issued a Share upon the satisfaction of certain performance conditions that are attached to the right as determined by the Board.
-"Rainy River Project" An exploration project located in the western-most part of northern Ontario, immediately north of Canada's border with the United States and was acquired by Chalice Gold Mines on February 4, 2014.
-The Rainy River Project was subsequently sold in July 2016.
+"Pershimex Resources" Pershimex Resources Corporation (formerly Khalkos Exploration (Inc.) TSX-V:PRO).
+"Pyramid Hill"" A project covering an area of ~3,080km north of Bendigo, Victoria.
+The project is 100% owned by the Company.
 "Red Hill" Red Hill Iron Limited.
-"Richmont Mines" Richmont Mines Inc "SEDAR" Canada's System for Electronic Documents Analysis and Retrieval maintained by the Canadian Securities Administrators.
+"Renforth Resources" Renforth Resources Inc. "Richmont Mines" Richmont Mines Inc. "SEDAR" Canada's System for Electronic Documents Analysis and Retrieval maintained by the Canadian Securities Administrators.
 "SFECO" China SFECO Group, a subsidiary of Shanghai Construction Group Co.
 Ltd. "Shares" ordinary shares in the capital of the Company.
 "Shareholder" Shareholders of the Company or other entity.
 "Stock Exchange Listing Rules" the listing rules of any stock exchange in the world which the Company is listed on.
 "Traka" Traka Resources Limited.
 "TSX" Toronto Stock Exchange.
 "TSX-V" TSX Venture Exchange.
 "Unmarketable parcels" Those shares with a market value of less than A\$500.
-"Uranium Equities" Uranium Equities Limited.
-"US\$" United States or US dollar.

 "Warrego North project" a copper gold project that is adjacent to the historic high-grade Warrego copper-gold mine in the Tennant Creek Mineral Field of the Northern Territory.
-The Warrego North project comprises an area covering 74.53 km 2 .
-"Webb Diamond project" a diamond exploration project located in Western Australia, owned 78% by GeoCrystal Limited "West Pilbara Gold project" A project located in Western Australia, comprising of 12 tenements, covering an area of 1,390 km 2 and owned by Red Hill Iron Limited.
-"Zara Mining SC" Zara Mining Share Company, a company incorporated in Eritrea and which was owned 60 per cent by Chalice and 40 per cent by ENAMCO "Zara Project" a project consists of six contiguous granted licenses granted to Zara Mining SC covering an area totalling 575 km 2 situated in northern Eritrea, approximately 160 km northwest of Eritrea's capital, Asmara and was owned 60 per cent by Chalice and 40 per cent by ENAMCO.
+The Warrego North project comprises an area covering 181.61 km .
+"Webb Diamond project" a diamond exploration project located in Western Australia, owned 78% by GeoCrystal Limited.
+"West Pilbara Gold project" A project located in Western Australia and owned by Red Hill Iron Limited.
+"Yilgarn Goldproject A project located in the Eastern Goldfields and Southern Cross Goldfields of Western Australia.
+"Zara Project" a project consists of six contiguous granted licenses granted to Zara Mining SC covering an area totalling 575 km situated in northern Eritrea, approximately 160 km northwest of Eritrea's capital, Asmara and was owned 60 per cent by Chalice and 40 per cent by ENAMCO.